 - a 17-year-old and sneaking beer into an amusement park

-- Caleb is 20 years old and brings hard alcohol to the beach with friends.
+- a 20-year-old bringing hard alcohol to the beach with friends

-- Mike and Alexis, both 18, go for an evening walk on a neighborhood sidewalk with a mixed drink.
+- two 18-year-olds going for walk on a neighborhood sidewalk with mixed drinks

 Luckily, there are several legal defenses that a person can raise if accused under this section.
-These include showing that an accused party was:
+These include showing that the minor was:

 - following instructions of a parent;

-A first-time violation of BPC 25662 is an infraction punishable by a fine of $250 or community service.
+A first-time violation of BP 25662 is an infraction punishable by a fine of $250 or community service.

 Our California criminal defense attorneys will highlight the following in this article:

-A prosecutor must prove three things to successfully show that a minor is violating 25662 BPC.
+A prosecutor must prove three facts to successfully show that a minor is violating 25662 BPC.
 These are: